defenxor/dsiem-rs/docs/managing_performance.md

 ## Distribute directives to multiple nodes located on different hardware

 This is as straightforward horizontal scaling solution.
 By distributing the directives to multiple nodes each running on a different hardware, the system will have more processing power to execute the same workload in parallel.

+Note that for Dsiem in this repo, distributing directives to multiple dsiem backend nodes running on the same hardware most likely _will not_ achieve higher performance compared to just hosting all of those directives in a single node.
+A single backend node is capable of utilizing all of the CPU cores assigned to it, so multiple nodes will only introduce extra overhead without significant gain.

 ## Prioritise directives and allocate resources accordingly